 My version of the same image seen in the sign:

-Mt Kenney and Mt Hubbard viewed through the 400mm telephoto lens
+Mt Kennedy and Mt Hubbard viewed through the 400 mm lens - more than

 The white peaks through the gap -- Mt Kennedy on the left and Mt